 Cash flows from operating activities were \$12.2 million in 1995, \$91.4 million in 1996 and \$57.8 million in 1997.
 Cash flows from operating activities are affected primarily by net income, depreciation and amortization, equity income of unconsolidated affiliates and changes in working capital.
 Depreciation and amortization increased by \$1.9 million in 1997 as a result of capital expenditures in 1996 and 1997 and remained consistent between 1995 and 1996.
 The net effect of changes in operating accounts from year to year is generally the result of timing of NGL sales and purchases near the end of the year.
-The cumulative increase resulting from the net effect of changes in operating accounts over the three years ended December 31, 1997 was \$14.9 million and is due to the general increase in operations over that period.
+The cumulative increase of net current assets over current liabilities (excluding short-term debt and current maturities of long-term debt) over the three years ended December 31, 1997 was \$14.9 million and is due to the general increase in operations over that period.